Energy

 P = 25kW

-We write the energy formula and substitute the values:
+We write the energy formula and replace the values:

 Questionnaires

-[1]There are also other forms of potential energy, such as electrical potential energy, which will not be discussed in this unit.
+[1]There are also other forms of potential energy, such as electrical potential energy, which will not be developed in this unit.

-[2]A reversible hydroelectric power plant works like a giant battery.
-It draws electrical energy from the grid to pump water from a lower reservoir to a reservoir at a higher elevation.
-This allows energy to be stored in the form of high water that can be converted back into electricity when needed.
+[2]A reversible hydroelectric plant works as a giant battery.
+It absorbs electrical energy of the network to pump water from a lower reservoir to another located at a higher height.
+Thus, energy accumulates in the form of high water that can be re -converted into electricity when necessary.